CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 ## Task 1 : Image and Text Moderation Using Azure AI Foundry

-This task involves using **Azure AI Foundry** to moderate images and text by detecting inappropriate, harmful, or sensitive content.
-It leverages AI models to analyze and filter content based on predefined policies, ensuring compliance and safety in applications.
+In this task, you will use Azure AI Foundry to moderate both images and text by detecting inappropriate, harmful, or sensitive content.
+You will leverage AI models to analyze and filter content according to predefined moderation policies, helping ensure compliance, user safety, and responsible AI use within your application.

 1. On the **Azure AI Foundry** portal, select **Safety + Security (1)** under **Assess and Improve**, then select **Try it Out (2)**.